 In case of stroke, the best medical team in our region is Baptist Health Paducah and you.

-Baptist Health Paducah’s certified stroke center is the only Kentucky center west of Bowling Green.
+Baptist Health Paducah has the state's certified stroke center west of Owensboro.

 What is stroke?